ggasoftware/indigo/doc/source/indigo/examples/atom-coloring.rst

         a2.addBond(a3, 1)
         m.addDataSGroup([a1.index()], [], "color", "0, 0, 1")
         m.addDataSGroup([a3.index()], [], "color", "1, 0, 0")

+Standalone color bar looks in the following way:

 .. indigorenderer::
     :indigoobjecttype: code
     :indigoloadertype: code